coralogix/telemetry-shippers/opel-agent/README.md

 ## Installation
 In order to update the environment variables, please create a new yaml file and include *all* of the following envs inside:
+There is an override.yaml file that can be copied under the `examples` directory.

 ```yaml
 ---
 #override.yaml: